isla-just/Waddle/README.md

 ### Implementation Process

+#### Frontend development
+I started this project by developing all of my frontend screens and making sure that I had the skeleton of the project so I could just add the backend

 #### Onboarding sequence
-I started by setting up my project and my Github and then started following a tutorial I found on the liquid onboarding sequence

-#### Frontend development
-Then I focussed on implementing my designs using SwiftUI.
-I spent some time learning about layouts, grids and UI elements available on the platform
+Next, I found a really nice concentric onboarding tutorial and followed along to create my animated onboarding sequence

-#### Navigation
+#### Fetching steps
-After realising how simple it is to navigate to pages and understanding how Swift navigation bars and tabs work, I was able to implement them in my project.

-#### Mapping and filtering
-Next, I focussed on how I was going to structure my data.
-I then mapped it on the frontend and implemented the searching and filtering functionality
+Next, I focussed on getting step data from the apple watch using Healthkit and visualising it nicely on the frontend

+#### Firebase
+Then I installed the SDK to setup my firebase and started implementing the add memory functionality and started mapping it out on the frontend

-#### App storage
+#### Authentication
-Lastly, I did the settings page and set up the alternative appearance of my app.
-I implemented data storage for light mode and dark mode and on the onboarding screenality
+Next, I focussed on login and signing up using Firebase authentication.
+I also learnt how to use face ID to ensure that your memories are safe

+#### Apple Watch app
+I added some finishing touches to the frontend and implemented session storage and then focussed on my memory apple watch app

 ### Highlights

-* I really enjoyed how simple it is to create really beautiful frontends using SwiftUI.
-I also really enjoyed setting up the alternative appearance of my app and seeing everything come together.
-I also loved the concept ideation for this project
+* I really enjoyed being able to be creative with this concept and explore an interesting visual style.
+I really enjoyed that I was able to have such a string concept throughout this project and really enjoyed accessing step data with healthkit.
+I also really enjoyed implementing the widget

 #### Challenges

-* Initially I struggled with layouts and grids but after getting the hang of it it was super easy.
-I also struggled coming up with an initial idea that fit the brief but I am so happy with the one that I chose.
+* Time management was tricky this term due to the amount of stuff going on but I am pleased that I got everything done.
+I also struggled with mapping my firebase data on the frontend but it was a super simple fix when I eventually got it

 #### Future Implementation

-* Actually adding a new spend in the future
-* adding charts and graphs to visualise changes
+* Adding more charts and visualisations
-* a piggy bank feature to put money aside
+* Adding a widget
+* Adding more filters
+* Capturing locations

+![image6][image6]

 <!-- MOCKUPS -->
 ## Final Outcome
 ### Mockups

-![image11][image11]
+![image5][image5]

 <!-- VIDEO DEMONSTRATION -->
 ## Video Demonstration